“Humility is not thinking less of yourself, it’s thinking of yourself less” –C. S. Lewis

 - Reject special treatment, even when it’s convenient.
 Live by the same rules and standards you expect your team to uphold.

-How would you teach humility?
+Your turn.
+How do you teach leaders humility?